peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

     Content-Type: application/json

     {"error":"unsuppored_version","error_description":"the requested version is not supported"}

+Additionally, every server response MUST contain the version header (even if the request did not contain such a header) indicating the remoteStorage protocol version used:

+    X-RemoteStorage-Version: remoteStorage.2012.10

 # Storage First
 In order to solve the storage discovery problems as mentioned in the